SOverFLow/boot2root/Challenge/lmezard.md

         out_file.write(content + '\n')

 print("C source file created as 'merged.c'")

-Compile and Run
+5. Compile and Run the Program
-Compile the assembled C program:
+Compile the reconstructed C program:

+bash
+Copy
+Edit
 gcc merged.c -o merged
 ./merged

-The program outputs a string.
+The program will output a string.

-Hash the Output
+6. Hash the Output
-Take the output and apply SHA-256 hashing:
+Take the output string and hash it using SHA-256:

+bash
+Copy
+Edit
 echo -n "output_string" | sha256sum

-Replace "output_string" with the actual string printed by the compiled program.
+Replace "output_string" with the actual output from the compiled program.

-Final Password
+✅ Final Password
-The final password obtained after hashing is:
+Use the resulting hash as the password:

+wasm
+Copy
+Edit
 330b845f32185747e4f8ca15d40ca59796035c89ea809fb5d30f4da83ecf45a4
+🔐 Login via SSH

-Use this password to log in as user laurie via SSH.
+Now, log in as user laurie using the obtained password:

+bash
+Copy
+Edit
+ssh laurie@<host>
+Replace <host> with the actual hostname or IP address.

+yaml
+Copy
+Edit

+---

+Let me know if you want this converted to a downloadable file or want to include extra details like troubleshooting tips.